captn3m0/captn3m0.github.com/projects/index.md

 : **July 2020-** A list of research content on modern boardgames - such as Catan, Risk, Uno, Mafia, Hanabi, and more.

 [modernart](https://github.com/captn3m0/modernart)
-: **June 2020** A MiniZinc (constraint programming language) based attempt to solve the Modern Art: Masters Gallery game.
-Partial implementation - not all game rules are implemented.
+: **June 2020** A [MiniZinc](https://www.minizinc.org/ "free and open-source constraint modeling language") based attempt to solve the Modern Art: Masters Gallery game.

 [suntime](https://github.com/captn3m0/suntime)
 : **May 2020** [Crystal](https://crystal-lang.org/) library for calculating sunrise and sunset times for Earth.